efredericks/gvsu-cis373/assets/labs/lab2-sim.md

 ## You might notice...

 If you happen to see your `button B` or `button A+B` callbacks acting wonky, that is wholly a simulator thing.
 It seems to forget at times which callbacks to use.
 You can try moving them to external buttons (the A0-A7) to get the functionality back.
 You'll be doing that anyway in the next section, just something I noticed.

+Also, you only seem to be able to do a maximum of 6 capacitive touch inputs.

 The interesting thing is if you download this code to your device it will work just fine (aside from the needing to wire up external buttons part).